csci1710/forge-documentation/forge-docs-book/src/electrum/electrum-overview.md

 # Temporal Forge Overview

 Temporal mode extends Forge with temporal operators to ease specification and checking of dynamic systems.
-This mode draws heavily on the [Electrum work](http://haslab.github.io/Electrum/) by INESC TEC and ONERA, and the newer Alloy 6 version, but there are differences.
+This mode draws heavily on the [Electrum work](http://haslab.github.io/Electrum/) by INESC TEC and ONERA, and the newer Alloy 6 version, but there are (slight) differences.

-To enable Electrum mode, pass `option problem_type temporal` to Forge.
+To use Temporal Forge, just use `#lang forge/temporal`.
 This will cause a number of changes in how Forge processes your models, the largest one being that it will now always search for **lasso traces** (see below) rather than arbitrary instances.
 The maximum length of the trace is given by `option max_tracelength <k>` and defaults to `5`.
 The minimum length of the trace is given by `option min_tracelength <k>` and defaults to `1`.

 ~~~admonish info title="Using Minimum Trace Length"
 The temporal solver works by iterative deepening: try length 1, then length 2, ... and so _sometimes_ (not always) a longer minimum trace length can speed up the process.